← Back to Blog

 5. Tell Someone

 Accountability changes behavior faster than any other strategy.
 Tell a friend, partner, or family member what you are trying to do.
-Better yet, use a tool with built-in accountability — Sunbreak lets you add up to two accountability partners during setup.
-If you make 3 or more attempts to bypass the block during bedtime, your partners automatically get an email showing how many times you tried and how late you stayed up.
+SunBreak lets you add up to two accountability partners who get automatically notified if you try to bypass the block at night -- that social cost often makes the difference between sticking with it and falling back into the habit.

 The First Three Nights Are the Hardest